 Independence Plus participates in the Maricopa Association of Government outreach meetings but does not engage directly in transit planning or decision-making.

-The following are previous outreach meetings/expos Independence Plus has participated in for the last few years.
+The following are outreach meetings/expos Independence Plus has participated in from 2017 to 2020:

-04/10/16 DES/DDD Protection of Rights Commission (PRC), DDD Surprise office: Review of Behavior Treatment Plans, Outreach to Community
+• DES/DDD Protection of Rights Commission (PRC), Review of Behavior Treatment Plans, Outreach to Community

 Limited English Proficiency Plan